heshida01/MRMD2.0/README.md

  * -c  Dimensionalized data set

  The data output by the terminal can be found in the Logs directory.
-Please find the results in 'Results' folder, you can also specify other directories.
+Please find the results in 'Results' folder.

  #### 3. Example
  * Test.csv is a 150-dimensional dataSet